The treatments are assumed to be safe

 Some treatments are assumed to be effective

-When scientific studies are not done, it is hard to tell what is caused by the illness and what is caused by the treatment.
+When scientific studies are not done, it’s hard to tell what is caused by the illness and what is caused by the treatment.
 Herbal treatments that are given for illnesses that go away on their own may be given credit for curing the person.
-Or the treatment might make the person feel better for a short time but have no effect in the long run.
+Or the treatment might make the person feel better for a short time but have no lasting effect.

 The expectation effect

-When there is no scientific study (or when there is a study with no placebo group), it’s impossible to separate these expectation effects from some of the short-term treatment effects.
-Studies that have a control group (meaning a group that isn’t getting the treatment being tested), but don’t use a placebo may have different outcomes than those with a placebo group.
+When scientific studies are not carefully designed and reported (such as when there is no control group or the participants aren’t randomized), it’s impossible to separate these kinds of effects from some of the short-term treatment effects.
+Even studies that have a control group but don’t use a placebo may have different outcomes than those with a placebo group.